igorlogius/igorlogius/Additional-Notes.md

     an easier time finding it.
   </li>
   <li>
-    <b>Bugs, Suggestions or Requests:</b>
+    <b>Bugs & Suggestions:</b>
-    If you have any issues (for example a site it does not work but you think it should) or have improvement suggestions or a feature request please open an issue at the Support Site
+    If you have any issues (for example a site it does not work but you think it should) or have an improvement suggestions please open an issue at the support site
   </li>
   <li>
-    <b>Shortcuts: </b>
+    <b>Shortcuts:</b>
-    Existing shortcuts can be changed.
+    If an addon has shortcuts defined, these can be changed.
 For more information, see https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox
   </li>
 </ol>